 8) raw carrot sticks with one tablespoon of fat free ranch dressing

-Campbell's Healthy Harvest Light soups.
+9) Progresso or Campbell's Healthy Harvest Light soups.
 Keep in mind that one can is two servings.
 If you are having it as a snack or side dish at dinner, split the can before heating and just eat half of it.

 10) Mini 100 cal bags of Orville Redenbacher's kettle corn popcorn (that you pop yourself)